 The consolidated financial statements include financial statements of Equityline Mortgage Investment Corporation and Equityline SPV Limited Partnership, a special purpose vehicle over which it has control.
+Equityline Mortgage Investment Corporation invests in residential first mortgages in Equityline SPV.

 The Company controls an investee when the Company is exposed to, or has rights to, variable returns from its relationship with the investee and has the ability to affect those returns through its power over the investee.
 The Company considers all relevant facts and circumstances in assessing whether the rights outlined in the Limited Partnership Agreement of Equityline SPV Limited Partnership are sufficient to give it power.
 These facts and circumstances include: the Company's involvement in the purpose and design of the investee, contractual arrangements between the Company and the investee, whether the Company directs the relevant activities of the investee and implicit and explicit commitments to support the investee.
-The financial statements of the special purpose vehicle are included in the consolidated financial statements from the date control commences and are deconsolidated on the date when control ceases.
+The financial statements of the special purpose vehicle are included in the consolidated financial statements from the date control commences and would be deconsolidated on the date when control ceases.